6 Powerful Online Marketing Trends for the Future (Updated February 2019)

 As AI technology advances, we can expect more brands to rely on chatbots to provide an improved online customer service.

-A great example of marketing automation, this is one trend that is yet to reach its peak.
 There’s massive potential here, which brands have only just begun to tap into.

 Servion predicts that by 2025, 95% of all brand-consumer interactions will be powered by AI.